Employer of Record Jamaica

 Employer Of Record Solution

-The Employers of Record (EOR) model is a smart solution for companies seeking to enter and expand in Jamaica fast and agilely.
+The Employer of Record (EOR) model is a smart solution for companies seeking to enter and expand in Jamaica fast and agilely.
 With the help of Skuad's Employer of Record solution, business entities abroad can quickly source and hire the right professionals as per the organization's requirements.
 Hired employees get onboard seamlessly, helping your business save up a huge percentage of hiring and onboarding costs.
-Skuad’s End-to-end solutions help manage employment contracts, process payroll and income tax, blend statutory benefits, and manage overall administration of the backend HR processes.
+Skuad’s End-to-end solutions help manage employment contracts, process payroll, and income tax, blend statutory benefits, and manage the overall administration of the backend HR processes.
 Our platform works as a unified employment platform with automated workflows, digital signatures, employee payroll, contractor payout, and all types of compliance solutions.
 Book a demo today

 Work Permits and Visas